 How to Make a Whiteboard Video in 7 steps

-How to make a Whiteboard Video in seven steps.
+How to make the best Whiteboard Video in seven steps.

 1. Craft the Message